loftwah/linkarooie/README.md

 * **Customization**: Change the background color and add a background image to personalize your dashboard.
 * **User Management**: Sign up and manage your customized dashboard settings.

+### Roadmap

+We have exciting features planned for the future.
+Your input can help prioritize these features.
+Feel free to vote on what you'd like to see implemented first!

-### Upcoming Features
+#### Upcoming Features for Voting

 1. **MPC-Style Soundboard**

-   * 16 interactive buttons to trigger .wav or .mp3 samples.
+   * Description: 16-button interactive soundboard to trigger .wav or .mp3 samples.
-   * Ability to easily add new preset folders with sound files.

 2. **Notes Section**

-   * Create, Read, Update, and Delete (CRUD) functionality for personal notes.
+   * Description: A place to jot down personal notes with CRUD functionalities.

 3. **Todo-List**

-   * Task creation with CRUD operations.
+   * Description: Keep track of tasks with CRUD operations and status toggling.
-   * Toggle task status between completed and not completed.

 4. **Kanban Board**

-   * Create tasks and move them through customizable stages.
-   * Drag-and-drop interface for ease of use.
+   * Description: Manage tasks in a visual, drag-and-drop interface.

 5. **Weather Information**

-   * Fetch and display current weather based on user location settings.
+   * Description: Fetch and display current weather based on user's location settings.

-   * Utilize Redis to cache weather data and minimize API calls.
+6. **Extended Icon Support on Main Page**

+* Description: Handle more than 12 icons on the main page through pagination or left and right navigation arrows.

+#### How to Vote

+To vote, please visit our [Feature Voting Page (coming soon)](#).

 ## Getting Started